taosdata/TDengine/docs/en/04-data-in/01-ds/10-opentsdb.md

    - **Read Concurrency** is used to configure the maximum concurrency when reading data from the source OpenTSDB database, the default value is 50.
    - **Write Concurrency** is used to configure the maximum concurrency when writing data to the target TDengine database, the default value is 50.
    - **Batch Size** is used to configure the maximum batch size when writing data to the target TDengine database, the default value is 5000.
-7. After filling in the above information, click the **Submit** button to start the data synchronization from Kafka to TDengine.
+7. After filling in the above information, click the **Submit** button to start the data synchronization from OpenTSDB to TDengine.